Webinars and COVID-19 Resources

 We’re here for you.

-As your fiduciary, fee-only advisors, we will support and guide you through the financial impact of COVID-19.
+As your fiduciary, fee-only advisors, we are here to support and guide you through the financial impact of COVID-19.

 Even if you’re not feeling much of a financial impact from COVID-19, you may know someone who is and could use our help.
 We’re happy to answer their questions and can help them think through their best options to avoid long-term damage to their finances.

-Our weekly web series covers the basics of investing and financial planning.
+Our web series covers the basics of investing and financial planning.
 These are not hot tips for the crisis or what to do in a panic, but rather a view of how a strong portfolio and financial plan can last the test of time.